Skip to content

 The vercel-labs/skills CLI auto-detects your editor and writes to the right directory.
 Pin one host with -a <agent> (e.g. -a claude-code, -a cursor).

 Enable the bundled skill from the agent settings UI in app.lobu.ai.
-Local SKILL.md files under skills/ and agents/<id>/skills/ are also loaded at runtime — see Local Skill Locations below.
+Local skills are declared on the agent in lobu.config.ts; see Declaring Skills below.

 Starter Skills